emonty/pyos/docs/cloud_databases.md

 To keep these concepts clear, the term 'database' by itself always refers to the relational entity in an instance.
 When referring to the overall service, the term 'Cloud Databases' is used.

-## Using Cloud Databases in pyrax
+## Using Cloud Databases in pyos
-Once you have authenticated and connected to the database service, you can reference the database module via `pyrax.cloud_databases`.
+Once you have authenticated and connected to the database service, you can reference the database module via `pyos.cloud_databases`.
 That is a lot to type over and over in your code, so it is easier if you include the following line at the beginning of your code:

-    cdb = pyrax.cloud_databases
+    cdb = pyos.cloud_databases

 Then you can simply use `cdb` to reference the module.
 All of the code samples in this document assume that `cdb` has been defined this way.